-Sabrina Corlette is a Senior Research Fellow and Project Director at Georgetown University's Center on Health Insurance Reforms in Washington, D.C.
-There she directs research on health insurance reform issues as they affect consumers and patients.
-Her areas of focus include regulation of private health insurance plans and markets and implementation of new insurance market rules under health care reform.
-She also serves as an Adjunct Professor to the Georgetown University Law Center.
+Sabrina Corlette is a Senior Research Fellow and Project Director at the Center on Health Insurance Reforms (CHIR) at Georgetown University’s Health Policy Institute.
+At CHIR she directs research on health insurance reform issues as they affect consumers and patients.
+Her areas of focus include state and federal regulation of private health insurance plans and markets and implementation of new insurance market rules under the Affordable Care Act (ACA).
+She provides expertise and strategic advice to individuals and organizations on federal and state health insurance laws and programs and provides technical support through the development of resource guides, white papers, issue briefs, blogs and fact sheets.
+She has published numerous papers relating to the regulation of private health insurance and the development of health insurance marketplaces under the ACA.
+A full list of her publications is available at http://chir.georgetown.edu/publications.html.

 From 1997 to 2001, Ms. Corlette worked as a professional staff member of the U.S. Senate Health Education, Labor and Pensions (HELP) Committee, where she served as health legislative assistant to Senator Tom Harkin (D-IA).
 After leaving the Hill, Ms. Corlette served as an attorney at the law firm Hogan Lovells (formerly Hogan & Hartson LLP), where she advised clients on health care law and policy relating to HIPAA, Medicare and Medicaid, and the Food, Drug and Cosmetic Act.

 Ms. Corlette is a member of the D.C.
-Bar and holds her J.D. from the University of Texas at Austin and an A.B. from Harvard University.
+Bar and received her J.D. with high honors from the University of Texas at Austin and her undergraduate degree with honors from Harvard University.
+She lives in Alexandria, Virginia with her